eugenividal/valencia-us-bicicleta/README.md

 # Aims

-- Growth estimation.
+- Estimate cycling growth.

+- To what extent can this growth can be associated to the new policies implementations?

-- Health benefits?
-How many deaths avoided?
-Emissions and road safety improvements.
+- What are the economic and health benefits of this change?
+How many deaths (emissions and road safety) have been avoided?

-- Any kind of prediction?
+- Future: predict next years?

 # Data

-Cycling traffic counts:
+- Cycling traffic counts:

 <https://opendata.vlci.valencia.es/en/dataset/intensitat-dels-punts-de-mesura-de-bicicletes-espires-electromagnetiques>